Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Introduction

-In this work, we propose \textbf{\textit{Sequential Targeting via Adaptive Gap-Filling $\varepsilon$-Constraint Bayesian Optimization (STAGE-BO)}} -- to efficiently generate uniform Pareto optimal solutions without the biases or costs of hypervolume computation.
+In this work, we propose {\textit{Sequential Targeting via Adaptive Gap-Filling $\varepsilon$-Constraint Bayesian Optimization (STAGE-BO)}} to efficiently generate uniform Pareto optimal solutions without the biases or costs of hypervolume computation.
 We build upon the key insight of the $\varepsilon$-constraint method \cite{haimes1971bicriterion, chankong2008multiobjective, branke2008multiobjective}: any Pareto-optimal solution can be recovered by optimizing one objective while constraining the others \cite{mavrotas2009effective}.
-The practical challenge lies in selecting valid constraint thresholds $\varepsilon$ that leads to uniform coverage of the Pareto front.
-Our method solves this issue by identifying the largest gap between the Pareto front approximation and the observations, which are then given to the $\varepsilon$-constraint method.
+The practical challenge lies in selecting constraint thresholds $\varepsilon$ that leads to uniform coverage of the Pareto front.
+Our method solves this issue by identifying the largest gap between the surrogate Pareto front and the observations, which are then set as constraints in the $\varepsilon$-constraint method.
 This way, we transform the global MOBO problem into a sequence of inequality-constrained sub-problems solved via constrained expected improvement \cite{schonlau1998global, gardner2014bayesian}.

-Our specific contributions are as follows: \begin{itemize} \item We propose STAGE-BO: an adaptive gap-filling $\varepsilon$-constraint method that selects constraints based on the geometry (measured by \emph{fill distance}) of the Pareto front approximation, guaranteeing uniform coverage without hypervolume computation. \item We introduce a general framework that seamlessly handles standard MOO, constrained MOO, and preference-aware MOO without requiring structural modifications to the acquisition function. \item We demonstrate through extensive experiments that STAGE-BO achieves superior Pareto coverage and competitive hypervolume performance compared to state-of-the-art baselines on both synthetic benchmarks and real-world tasks. \end{itemize}
+Our specific contributions are as follows: \begin{itemize} \item We propose STAGE-BO: an adaptive gap-filling $\varepsilon$-constraint method that selects constraints based on the geometry of the surrogate Pareto front (measured by \emph{fill distance}), thereby guaranteeing uniform coverage without hypervolume computation. \item We introduce a general framework that seamlessly handles standard MOO, constrained MOO, and preference-aware MOO without requiring structural modifications. \item We demonstrate through extensive experiments that STAGE-BO achieves superior Pareto coverage and competitive hypervolume performance compared to state-of-the-art baselines on both synthetic benchmarks and real-world tasks. \end{itemize}